How does your use doctors’ bios? To let a know about the physician’s ? Experience? Personality?

-Imagine this scenario: You recently moved across the state with your husband.
-You know one of you is going to catch a cold or flu bug sooner rather than later, and you’ll need a doctor on standby.
+Put yourself in the ‘s shoes and imagine this: You recently moved across the state with your husband.
+You know one of you is going to catch a cold or flu bug sooner rather than later, and you’ll need a on standby.
 But you have no one in this new city you can ask for a rec.

 So how do you choose one?

 First, you probably turn to trusty Google.
 You whip out your phone and type something like “family doctors near me.”

 Then you scour.
 You click and scroll and read and revise your search term.
 You devour ratings and reviews.